kapildevadk/covid19-nepal/README.md

 The data is collected from pblicly available information and data sources.

-Te data is updated every day.
+The data is updated every day.

 There are two data sets.
 One contain total identified cases, dealths and recovery district wise.
 The other data set contains daily test reports and their results.